Prioritized Repairing and Consistent Query Answering in Relational Databases: Pareto-optimal repairs

-Another family of preferred repairs uses a notion of optimality that requires a stronger support from the priority to remove a repair from consideration. \begin{definition}[Pareto optimal repairs $\mathcal{P}Rep$] Given an instance $I$, a set of integrity constraints $F$, and a priority $\succ$, an instance $I'\subseteq I$ is {\em Pareto optimal} w.r.t. $\succ$ and $F$ if no nonempty subset $X$ of facts from $I'$ can be replaced with a nonempty set $Y$ of facts from $I\setminus I'$ such that
+The high computational cost of using global optimality compels us to seek different notions of optimality that may reduce the computational complexity.
+The next family of repairs that we consider is closely related to $\GRep$.
+Similarly to $\GRep$, it selects a set of repairs whose compliance with the priority cannot be further improved by replacing a set of facts with a more preferred set of facts.
+The only difference is in the way we lift the priority relation to a preference relation of sets of facts.
+This notion is inspired by the construction of the Pareto optimal set of vectors~\cite{KoPa07}. \begin{definition}[Pareto-optimal repairs $\PRep$] Given an instance $I$, a set of integrity constraints $F$, and a priority $\succ$, an instance $I'\subseteq I$ is \emph{Pareto optimal} w.r.t.\ $\succ$ and $F$ if no nonempty subset $X$ of facts from $I'$ can be replaced with a nonempty set $Y$ of facts from $I\setminus I'$ such that